-The Chairman and Chief Executive Officer is assisted by two specialized committees:
+The Chairman and Chief Executive Officer is assisted by two specialized Committees:

-- the Committee on Sustainable Development: responsible for driving and measuring the Group's progress in its sustainable development strategy; and - the Disclosure Committee: responsible for assisting the Chairman and Chief Executive Officer and the CFO in their duties to ensure compliance with the laws and regulations applicable to listed companies, to give a true and fair view of the financial statements.
+- the Ethics and Compliance Committee: responsible for assisting the Chairman and Chief Executive Officer for ensuring proper adherence to the Group's Ethics Charter and anti-corruption and other compliance policies and procedures; and - the Disclosure Committee: responsible for assisting the Chairman and Chief Executive Officer and the Group CFO in their duties to ensure compliance with the laws and regulations applicable to listed companies, to give a true and fair view of the financial statements.
 This Committee meets four times a year.

 All of the Group's activities are governed by the rules prescribed in the Group's Values Charter.
 The Group's core values include integrity, professional excellence, protection of health, safety, security and the environment, as well as civic and social responsibility.
 Furthermore, the Group is committed to supporting and promoting the principles of the "Global Compact", a United Nations program regarding human rights, labor, environment and ethics within its sphere of influence.
-The Group's core Values are set out in six Charters covering ethics, social responsibility, environmental protection, health and safety, quality and security.
+The Group's core values are set out in six Charters covering ethics, social responsibility, environmental protection, health and safety, quality and security.